-A brahmachari for his entire life, Narottama Das visited all the places of pilgrimage.
+A brahmachari for his entire life, Shrila Narottama Dasa Thakur visited all the places of pilgrimage.
 He was on the highest platform of devotional achievement.
 (Bhakti-ratnakara 1.256)

 Narottama Thakur was Champaka Manjari in Krishna-lila.
 Eternally assisting Rupa Manjari in her service to Radha and Krishna, Champaka Manjari had mercy on the conditioned souls of this earth and appeared as Narottama in the village of Kheturi, about twelve miles from Rampur Bowaliya in the Gopalpur subdivision of Rajshahi district.
 This took place on the full moon day of the month of Magh sometime around the middle of the 15th century of the Shaka era.